Renault Scénic: Scenic RX4

 Renault developed a four-wheel drive crossover derivative of the original Scénic, the Scénic RX4, launched in 2000 in both LHD and RHD formats.
 Featuring a viscous, multi disc central differential designed by Austrian specialists Steyr Daimler Puch, it offered part time four wheel drive.
 The rear suspension was re-engineered, the suspension was strengthened, the gearbox was redesigned to accommodate the four-wheel drive system, and the engine undercover was thickened and strengthened.
 The exterior was also changed, featuring plastic cladding around the entire car, a spare wheel on the tailgate, and different wheels from the standard Scénic, using five lug-nuts as opposed to the standard four.

 The new rear suspension now occupied part of the space that was used for the spare wheel well and led to the spare tyre being placed on the rear hatch, which was converted into a split swing out tailgate.
 To save weight, the redesigned tailgate was constructed from plastic, which meant the door was prone to cracking under its own weight with the spare wheel under normal use (becoming especially prevalent as the plastic aged).
 The RX4 rode higher with increased suspension travel and larger wheels than the Scenic.

 While these changes provided better ground clearance, the RX4 was offered with 2.0-litre petrol and 1.9-dci diesel engines, both already known from the Mégane.
-The RX4 used five lug nuts, as opposed to four on the standard Scénic.
 Unlike the standard Scénic, the RX4 was only offered with a 5 speed manual transmission, with no automatic transmission available.

 In most markets, the RX4 was offered in several trim levels, including the Sport Alize (2000), Privilege Monaco (2000), Expression (2001–2003), Dynamique (2001–2003), Salomon (2001–2003), Sportway (2001–2003), and Privilege (2001–2003).
 In less popular markets such as Australia, the RX4 was only offered the Expression and Privilege trim levels.

 The RX4 was also offered with twin electric sunroofs, a luxury pack (including leather seats, climate control, and a CD player), a spare wheel cover, and roof racks as optional extras.

 The RX4 sales made a good start (becoming France's best-selling 4wd vehicle in 2001), but sales rapidly declined due to poor gearbox reliability.
 Renault only produced 40,000 examples of the RX4, 5000 right-hand drive and 35,000 left-hand drive examples.
 Production was ultimately halted due to the arrival of the Scénic II and due to poor sales.
 Production of the RX4 ceased in December 2003, with no direct successor, most likely a result of the unreliability of the Steyr Daimler Puch 4wd system.
 It was eventually partially replaced in 2007 by the 2wd Scénic Conquest.

 The RX4 sold particularly poorly in Australia, New Zealand, Japan, and Malaysia.
 Selling fewer than 500 units in each country.
 Due to low demand, these countries did not receive the diesel F9Q engine, instead only receiving the petrol F4R engine.